ivegamsft/AppMigrationWorkshop/HOL/06-windows-containers/README.md

     ![image](./media/2018-03-18_16-21-43.png)

-	`NOTE: All Sources files where located on the jump box (name is unique per deployment) on the C Drive under AppMigrationWorkshop.
-You can access them from the containers box via a UNC path \\<containerhost>\c$\AppMigrationWorkShop.
+	`NOTE: All Sources files were located on the jump box (name is unique per deployment) on the C Drive under AppMigrationWorkshop.
+You can access them from the containers box via a UNC path
+	\\<containerhost>\c$\AppMigrationWorkShop.
 You will be required to disable the firewall on the jump box or open the relevant file sharing ports`

 1. Validate the docker file in the `site` folder